JacquesJacob/PUBG-Discord-Bot/README.md

 My Linkedin: https://www.linkedin.com/in/jacques-jacob-18279515/

-You can see the this project working on my Discord Server (channel #rank): https://discord.gg/QkRuWgy
+You can see a sample bot working on my own Discord Server (channel #rank): https://discord.gg/QkRuWgy

 Best Regards